 Collections may be large and take considerable time to analyze.
 A configurable behavior of the CPM is to log faults on single document failures while continuing to process the collection.
-This behavior is commonly used because analysis components often tend to be the weakest link -- in practice they may choke on strangely formatted content.
+This behavior is commonly used because analysis components often tend to be the weakest link - in practice they may choke on strangely formatted content.

 This deployment option requires that the CPM run in a separate process or a machine distinct from the CPE components.
 A CPE may be configured to run with a variety of deployment options that control the features provided by the CPM.
-For details see Chapter 3, Collection Processing Engine Descriptor Reference in UIMA References.
+For details see Collection Processing Engine Descriptor

+Reference.

 The UIMA SDK also provides a tool called the CPE Configurator.
 This tool provides the developer with a user interface that simplifies the process of connecting up all the components in a CPE and running the result.
-For details on using the CPE Configurator see Chapter 2, Collection Processing Engine Configurator User's Guide in UIMA Tools Guide and Reference.
+For details on using the CPE Configurator see Collection Processing Engine Configurator User's Guide.
 This tool currently does not provide access to the full set of CPE deployment options supported by the CPM; however, you can configure other parts of the CPE descriptor by editing it directly.
-For details on how to create and run CPEs refer to Chapter 2, Collection Processing Engine Developer's Guide in UIMA Tutorial and Developers' Guides.
+For details on how to create and run CPEs refer to Collection Processing Engine Developer's Guide.